 Co-Ed Division- In the event that external substitutes are not available, a team may utilize female players from other teams to fill out their roster positions to a maximum of 7.
 A team may not borrow male players from other teams at any time unless agreed upon by the opposing team.
 (Playoffs excluded)

-ALL rosters will be frozen 2 weeks prior to playoffs.
+ALL rosters will be frozen 2 games prior to playoffs.
 (NO exceptions)

 5.2 Playoff Eligibility:

 To qualify to play in the Surrey Flag Football League playoffs, a player MUST have played a minimum of 2 regular season games for their respective team.
 Players with valid reasons as to why they were not able to play the requisite amount of games during the season must contact the league for a decision regarding their eligibility to play.
 Please note that all situations will be dealt with on a case by case basis with the final decision being made by League Representatives.

 *If a rostered player is injured or unavailable at times throughout the season but could potentially be available for playoffs, that player MUST be present at the league minimum of 3 regular season games to be eligible.
 The player in question MUST also remain on your active roster through the season.

 *Please note that you may NOT borrow any players from other SFFL teams, women included, during playoffs.
 If you are short on players for playoffs you can play short or, request a substitute female player from outside the league.
 You may NOT pick up more than enough players to fulfill a 7-person fielded team (No spares).
 Please plan your playoff roster well in advance.